mdgriffith/elm-optimize-level-2/notes/transformations.md

 ## Result Summary

-- Not included in elm-optimize-more tool
+- Not included in elm-optimize-level-2 tool
 - Again, all of these tricks rely on either the spread operator or `Object.assign`, both of which are not supported in IE.
 - The most promising approach was inlining the call completely with `{...old, field: newValue}`.
   - Gave a `501%` boost in chrome!